lappang-cheung/frontendshopify/README.md

 # Installation

 Requirements:
-- NodeJs installed with version of 16 or higher
+- NodeJs installed with lastest release and ReactJs version 16+

 1. First run "npm install" to install the node packages
 2. To execute the application run "npm run start"

-#Project Demo
+# Project Demo

 In progress